 What if you had a magic wand to give you more confidence and pull you past anxiety?
 I’ve lived with anxiety most of my life.

 I still do, and over time one of the best tools I’ve found for getting past it came as a surprise.
-My camera helped me get past my own anxiety so I could enjoy life more on my terms.
+Photography helped me get past my own anxiety so I could enjoy life more on my terms.